Cafe X. Creator. Star Trek. Robots making Coffee. Robots making burgers. Robots replacing human jobs. Robots replacing human minds.

 Let me tell you a story:

-A long time ago plants evolved neural networks, these neural networks gave plants the ability to process signals, signal processing is something that a neural network can do in real time.
+A long time ago life evolved neural networks, these neural networks gave organisms the ability to process signals, signal processing is something that a neural network can do in real time.

-These signal processing neural networks that evolved in plants were not only able to replicate representations of the world, but also to learn from those representations.
+These signal processing neural networks that evolved in organic life was not only able to replicate representations of the world, but also to learn from those representations.
 An incoming signal to a grid of cells became a memory, and a memory became a prediction, a prediction for what might come next based on previous memories of representations of the world that came before.

 This signal processed data, existing as point clouds of ions in brains, were able to react with the brain in a fractal (like a tree) of feedback loops of nerve activity in the brain, with data from the incoming sensors, sensors such as eyes and ears, traveling through nerves to the thalamus and then into the neocortex and back to the thalamus, in a massive feedback loop.
 From this learning feedback loop, the organism learns about everything in it’s ecosystem that it encounters and is able to perceive, eventually it learns itself, it become a self aware network.